Chiharu Icho

 Chiharu Icho (伊調 千春, Ichō Chiharu) is a Japanese wrestler who competed in the 48 kg weight class at the 2004 and 2008 Summer Olympics, winning the silver medal at both Games.

-Her younger sister Kaori is also a wrestler who competed in the 63 kg weight class at the 2004, 2008, 2012 Summer Olympics and 2016 Summer Olympics, winning the gold medal on four occasions.
+Her younger sister Kaori is also a wrestler who competed in the 63 kg weight class at the 2004, 2008, 2012 and 2016 Summer Olympics, winning the gold medal on four occasions.

-Chiharu has won the Asian championship twice and the world championships three times.
+Chiharu has won the Asian championship twice and the World Championships three times.